GoogleCloudPlatform/python-docs-samples/speech/api/README.md

 ### Install the dependencies

+The sample uses the [PyAudio][pyaudio] library to stream audio from your computer's microphone.
+PyAudio depends on [PortAudio][portaudio], which may need to be compiled when you install PyAudio.
+If you run into compilation issues that mention PortAudio, you may have to [install some dependencies][pyaudio-install].

 * If you're running the `speech_rest.py` sample:

     ```sh
-    $ pip install -r requirements-speech_rest.txt
+    $ sudo pip install -r requirements-speech_rest.txt
     ```

 * If you're running the `speech_streaming.py` sample:

     ```sh
-    $ pip install -r requirements-speech_grpc.txt
+    $ sudo pip install -r requirements-speech_grpc.txt
     ```

-    The sample uses the [PyAudio][pyaudio] library to stream audio from your computer's microphone.
-PyAudio depends on [PortAudio][portaudio], which may need to be compiled when you install PyAudio.
-If you run into compilation issues that mention PortAudio, you may have to [install some dependencies][pyaudio-install].

 [pyaudio]: https://people.csail.mit.edu/hubert/pyaudio/
 [portaudio]: http://www.portaudio.com/